Artificial intelligence does not become smarter until it understands the concept of causal relationships. It is not even given to all people.

 Given the large amount of data on known situations, using this method you can make completely reliable forecasts.
 A computer can calculate the likelihood that a patient with certain symptoms has a disease, because he knows how often thousands of people with the same symptoms get sick.

-But more and more scientists agree that AI progress will slow down if computers do not better understand cause-effect relationships.
+But more and more scientists agree that artificial intelligence progress will slow down if computers do not better understand cause-effect relationships.
 If machines could understand that some things could cause others, they would not have to learn all the time again – they could just take what they learned in one area and apply it in another.

 And if computers could use common sense, we could trust more various tasks and not worry that they would make mistakes.